What you need to know about migrating to the Oracle Cloud Infrastructure (OCI)?

 It will not be possible to create or edit any interfaces until the production transport is complete.
 As a result, changing the primary vhost (rebranding the URL) is not possible during a transport.

 To help to ensure a smooth migration/transport, please note following items that should be avoided during a pod migration/transport.

 - Please do not submit any upgrade site requests until after all pod migration tasks are completed.
 An upgrade and pod migration/transport cannot occur simultaneously.

-- Please refrain from adjusting custom code changes 12 hours prior to the scheduled time of pod migration.
-This includes changes and/or deployments to the following:
+- Please refrain from altering the database for 7 days prior to the scheduled time of migration.
+Please do not make changes, updates, or deployments to the following:

 - Custom Business Objects

 - Custom Process Models